 The science and food laboratories for the department have recently been renovated to be in line with the modern standards.
 The following equipments have also been procured; UV- Visible Spectrometer, more gas and electric cookers and a refrigerator.

 The department currently has one Full professor, one Associate Professor, 2 Senior Lecturers, 7 Lecturers and 6 Tutorial Fellows.
 The staff members in the department have been involved in policy making, which include; Development of Kenya National Clinical Nutrition and Dietetics Manual, infant and young child feeding (IYCF) guidelines and strategic plan, national food and security policy and protocols for nutrition survey under the micronutrient initiative.

-The students in the department take units from other disciplines that add value to the training in nutrition.
+The students in the department take units from other disciplines that add value to the training in food & nutrition.
 These include: Public Health, Community Development, Sociology, Family and Consumer Studies.
 The students are normally attached and also have field trips to both health facilities and emergency areas to practice and apply the knowledge learnt in class.
 The employers of our graduates are satisfied with their performance.